Vegas (2012 TV series): Creation and production

 The idea for Vegas first came to Pileggi while he was researching the book Casino, and as a result of his research into the Las Vegas of the 70s and 80s, he decided to also write about the city in the era of the 60s.
 However, it was 25 years before the idea came to fruition as a TV series.
 Pileggi had initially planned to write the idea as a movie but found it difficult to make it work in the traditional three-act cinema form.
 Watching The Wire convinced him that the long-form TV series was a more suitable creative outlet for the story.
+Filming took place in Las Vegas, New Mexico.